phadeline/phadeline/README.md

 [![License](https://img.shields.io/badge/License-Miss_Busy_Bee_2.0-blue.svg)]

 - 👋 Hi, my name is @phadeline and I'm a software engineer who fell in love :sparkling_heart: with coding in the summer of 2022.
-I was always interested in coding, but I always thought that it wasn't meant for me because I didn't see a lot of black female engineers 🤷‍♀️:.
-But in the summer of 2022, I decided to take a leap of faith 🙏: and started teaching myself HTML, CSS and Javascript 🖥️: 💻:.
+I was always interested in coding, but I always thought that it wasn't meant for me because I didn't see a lot of black female engineers 🤷‍♀️.
+But in the summer of 2022, I decided to take a leap of faith 🙏 and started teaching myself HTML, CSS and Javascript 🖥️ 💻.
 Eventually, I enrolled in Rutgers Coding Fullstack Coding Bootcamp and will graduate in April 2023.

-- 👀 I’m interested in hiking :hiking_boot: and volleyball :volleyball:.
+- 👀 I’m interested in hiking 🥾 and volleyball 🏐:.
-- :walking_woman: :national_park: I enjoy taking walks at the park and binge watching netflix shows :tv:.
+- 🚶‍♀️ 🏞️ I enjoy taking walks at the park and binge watching netflix shows 📺.
-- :swimming_woman: I'm taking swimming classes and hope one day to be able to go the beach :beach_umbrella: and actually swim in the ocean instead of just sticking my toes in the water.
-I also, want to go snorkeling one day (*fingers crossed*).
+- 🏊‍♀️ I'm taking swimming classes and hope one day to be able to go the beach 🏖️ and actually swim in the ocean instead of just sticking my toes in the water.
+I also, want to go snorkeling one day 🤞.

 - 🌱 I’m currently learning Javascript.
 It's a difficult process so far but I know it will be worth it in future.
 Software Development has provided me with the ability to make my imaginations come to life and I want the opportunity to share that with everyone through Github.
 In the